Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers: Introduction

-Infrared (IR) detectors have a wide range of applications in various fields for their ability to detect thermal radiation, such as astronomy, biophotonics, defense, environmental monitoring, and autonomous vehicles \cite{Bao2023, Lahiri2012, Sivaprakasam2020, Kaushal2017}.
-Recently, a room-temperature infrared detector called spintronic Poisson bolometer (SPB) was introduced \cite{leif_nanolett}.
+Infrared (IR) detectors have a wide range of applications in various fields due to their ability to detect thermal radiation, such as astronomy, biophotonics, defense, environmental monitoring, and autonomous vehicles \cite{Bao2023, Lahiri2012, Kaushal2017}.
+Recently, a room-temperature infrared detector called the spintronic Poisson bolometer (SPB) was introduced \cite{bauer2025exploiting, mousa2026ultra}.
 Unlike conventional analog infrared detectors that produce continuous electrical signals with Gaussian noise, the Poisson bolometer operates in a probabilistic regime governed by Poissonian counting statistics.
-In this framework, both the signal and the associated noise arise from discrete switching events, with incident radiation modulating the average transition rate independently of the photon statistics of the source.
-This digital detection mechanism offers a fundamentally different approach to discriminating signal from noise and has the potential to relax conventional sensitivity constraints.
+In this framework, both the signal and the associated noise arise from discrete switching events, with incident radiation modulating the average transition rate independently of the photon statistics of the source \cite{yang2025optical}.
+This digital detection mechanism offers a fundamentally different approach to discriminating signal from noise and has the potential to relax conventional sensitivity constraints \cite{fossum2016quanta}.

-In \cite{leif_nanolett}, the Poisson bolometer was realized using engineered spintronic structures, namely a stochastic magnetic tunnel junction (MTJ).
-The device exploits thermally activated switching between two stable magnetization states to produce a digital response under infrared illumination.
-The spintronic Poisson bolometers have demonstrated significantly faster readout speeds compared to state-of-the-art commercial analog vanadium dioxide (VO$_2$) detectors and 103 mK noise equivalent differential temperature (NEDT).
-The nanoscale design of the spintronic Poisson bolometer, e.g., 300 nm × 300 nm nanopillars, contributes to its high readout speed due to reduced parasitic effects and faster propagation of photon-induced transitions in smaller domains.
+In \cite{bauer2025exploiting} and \cite{mousa2026ultra}, the Poisson bolometers were realized using engineered spintronic structures, namely a stochastic magnetic tunnel junction (MTJ), as shown in \autoref{fig1} (a).
+The device exploits thermally activated transitions between two metastable magnetization states, $M_1$ and $M_2$, to produce a digital response under infrared illumination (\autoref{fig1} (b)).
+The authors reported a 148 mK noise-equivalent differential temperature (NEDT) in the mid-wave infrared (MWIR) (3-5 $\mu m$) in \cite{mousa2026ultra}.
+However, the size of the MTJ pillar used in their spintronic Poisson bolometer cannot exceed several hundred nanometers due to the necessity of a small energy barrier $E_\text{b}$ that enables high-speed stochastic magnetization flips at room temperature \cite{bauer2025exploiting}.
+Although this nanoscale footprint enables high pixel density and potential array scaling, the limited active area, i.e., photosensitive area, also restricts the detector's sensitivity, especially under low-light conditions, such as those found in remote sensing and imaging of rapidly evolving scenes \cite{rashman2020terrestrial, landmann2023high}.